The Media’s Role and How We Can Change the Narrative For Spiders

 The Fen Raft Spider Release

-Moreover, the writer opens the feature with, “Would you congratulate an organisation that set free 400 spiders that can grow as big as mice?”
-This statement unjustly criticises Chessington World of Adventures for their conservation efforts and paints these gentle spiders as monstrous threats.
-For more details on this case, you can read the full article here.
+Moreover, in a Daily Telegraph article, the writer opens the feature with: “Would you congratulate an organisation that set free 400 spiders that can grow as big as mice?”
+The statement unjustly criticises Chessington World of Adventures for their laudable conservation efforts and paints a picture of a gentle species of spider as monstrous threats to us all.

 False Widow Spider Scare

-Another instance is the BBC News report on nursery closures due to false widow spider egg sacs.
+Another instance of false reporting about spiders came with the BBC News report on nursery closures due to false widow spider egg sacs.
 The article labelled the false widow as “the UK’s most dangerous spider,” a claim that, while technically true, is misleading.
-The venom of false widows is less harmful than a bee or wasp sting, and male spiders can’t even penetrate human skin!
-The report failed to mention that it’s usually only serious for people with severe underlying health conditions.
+The thought of a venomous spider might conjure all sorts of images and scenarios, however, the venom from a false widows spider is, actually, less harmful than a bee or wasp sting.
+More to the point, male spiders can’t even penetrate human skin!
+Of course, the news article didn’t mention this, nor did it mention that the only people who might have an issue with false widow venom are those suffering severe underlying health conditions.

 This exaggerated portrayal fuels unnecessary fear and misunderstanding.
-Additionally, even if all false widows were exterminated, they would simply repopulate, as they are among the most common spiders in the UK.
-We are living with thousands of them around all of us at any given time and getting on just fine.
+If we take a moment to look at things from a different perspective, even if all false widows were exterminated, they would simply repopulate, as they are among the most common spiders in the UK.
+We are living with thousands of them around us at any given time and getting on just fine.

 Spider Disaster Bad press Media